PrateekGupta-2006/Data-Professional-Survey-Analysis-Dashboard-/README.md

-# Data Professional Survey Dashboard
+# Data Professional Survey Analysis Dashboard

 ## About the Project
 This project presents an interactive Power BI dashboard built using a survey dataset of data professionals.
 The goal of the project is to analyze real world trends in salaries, job roles, programming languages, and work-life balance.